An introduction to New Zealand cadastral surveying procedures and practice, calculations, cadastral data preparation and basic boundary definition.

 - 39 - Lectures: 3 hours per week for 13 weeks

-A minimum weighted average of 45% over the 3 tests is required to gain terms.
-All practicals/tutorial and drafting exercises must be done to gain terms, bar a maximum of one, including a minimum mark of 50%.
-If both of these two conditions are not attained, you will not be able to sit the final exam.
-In keeping with School of Surveying policy, there is a requirement to gain a minimum of 40% on the final examination to pass this class.
+All practical/tutorial and drafting exercises must be completed to gain terms, bar a maximum of one, including obtaining a minimum pass mark of 50%.
+A penalty may then also apply for missing/failed work.
+If terms are not met, you will be unable to sit the final examination.
+In keeping with School of Surveying policy, there is also a requirement to gain a minimum of 40% on the final examination to pass this class.

 - Contact hours